joalen/joalen/README.md

 ## Tinkering With / Works in Progress
 - **SAGE by ACM UT Dallas**: Collaborating and leading efforts in developing an advising solution for college students at UT Dallas
 - **Nexity (a Haskell Compiler Flavor)**: Since I'm doing a course on programming language paradigms, I wanted to revisit this project and make some cool editions that can make this compiler robust and a nice-to-use
+- **Heartcheck (a 2023 Axxess Hackathon project)**: Felt like I neglected to update this app further and wanted to give it a refresh with a better backend strategy and a sort of "plug-in-play" way of using this application

 <!--